-Ineligibility to participate until further notice, in any capacity, in any program, activity, Event, or competition sponsored by, organized by, or under the auspices of the USOPC, any NGB, any LAO, and/or any HPMO, or at a facility under the jurisdiction of the same.
-Ineligibility is typically imposed when a Respondent has pending charges, in violation of the Criminal Charges and/or Disposition provision.
+Ineligibility to participate until further notice, in any capacity, in any program, activity, Event, or competition sponsored by, organized by, or under the auspices of the USOPC, any NGB, or any LAO, or at a facility under the jurisdiction of the same.
+Ineligibility is typically imposed when a Respondent has pending charges, in violation of the Criminal Charges or Disposition provision.